Pay for diagnostics or "No-fix No-fee"

 Why "No fix = no fee" is dangerous nonsense.
 Our diagnostics charge – a proper service at a fair and honest price

-In 96% of cases our repairs are entirely successful, in part because we’re good at what we do and thanks to our vast experience spanning more than 23 years.
+In 96% of cases our repairs are entirely successful, in part because we’re good at what we do, and thanks to our vast experience spanning more than 23 years.
 We want to be totally upfront with our customers about the chances of success, what is involved technically and what can’t practically or economically be fixed.
 However, we don't do guesswork of any kind, nor we will make wild speculation without first performing proper detailed diagnostics.
-That would be unprofessional and could easily be the wrong outcome leading to an expensive mistake for both us and the customer.
+That would be unprofessional and could easily be the wrong outcome leading to an expensive mistake for the customer.

 With our diagnostic service, you don’t pay the full repair charge - only a fixed fee appropriate to the time required to strip down, test and check parts availability, costs etc. Typically, diagnostics is a fraction of the repair charge and covers the technician’s time and overheads involved in thoroughly diagnosing your device.
 We’ll always keep you informed about charges including this one– if we need you to agree to anything, we’ll contact you first to confirm.